Growing Great Garlic

 POSITION AND SPACING

 Choose a sunny spot in your garden.
-It need not be a dedicated bed but plant lots if you have the space.
-If you don’t, pop some cloves around your rose bushes to help deter green aphids, or in some larger and deep pots if you are really stuck for space containing some organic potting mix.
+It prefers a dedicated bed as it dislikes root competition from neighbouring plants.
+If you don’t have much space, pop some cloves around your rose bushes to help deter green aphids, or in some larger and deep pots if you are really stuck for space containing some organic potting mix.
 Shallower pots will result in smaller bulbs.

 The soil must be well drained and deeply friable.
 Garlic roots go down quite deeply and they will not be happy if there is water staying around the roots.
 Your developing garlic will rot quickly if the soil doesn't drain well.
 This is why garlic doesn't do very well in wicking beds, as the constant moisture is too much for the garlic.

-Garlic needs a decent chilling period to help develop larger bulbs, so it’s an idea to put it in the crisper section of your fridge for up to a month before planting, especially if you live in the warmer states.
+Garlic needs a decent chilling period to help develop larger bulbs, so it’s sometimes an idea to put it in the crisper section of your fridge for up to a month before planting, especially if you live in the warmer states.

 When planting, separate the bulb into cloves and plant each one individually, about 5cm deep and about 15-20cm apart.
 If you have more than one row growing, space the rows up to 40cm apart.
 If you have plenty of space plant them the wider distance apart so that the bulbs have a larger space to develop more fully.

-Don’t plant piddly little cloves, as are often found in the centre of the garlic bulbs.
+Don’t plant piddly little cloves, as are often found in the centre of certain varieties of garlic bulbs.
 Use them in your cooking but not for planting.
 Larger heads will develop into larger bulbs.
 Straight after planting water in well and then wait.